 Smart plugs are useful for controlling simple devices like fans, heaters and air conditioning units, because they can only control the power outlet and no features of the actual device.
 Just make sure the device powers up and works as intended when it is switched on at the wall, and a smart plug will work just fine.

-Some models of smart plug are very cheap - around $7 each - but if you have a slightly larger budget, then we recommend plugs from the TP-Link Kasa range, which start at around $17 for two.
+Some models of smart plug are very cheap – as little as just $5 each – but if you have a slightly larger budget, then we recommend plugs from the TP-Link Kasa range, which start at around $17 for two.
 In-wall smart plug sockets are also an option.
 They provide a more seamless look, and cost from around $25 for a twin socket model.
+You can also get water-resistant smart plugs for use outdoors, and smart power strips with multiple Wi-Fi connected outlets.

 As part of the $2,000 budget for this article, we have opted for four plugs, adding around $40 to our total.